Reserve Internship - Valley Fens

 Training and skills development opportunities:

-We offer a range of training possibly including a brushcutter/strimmer or chainsaw training certificate and first aid certificate.
-In addition to these, we offer training in tractor driving, hand tool use, volunteer leadership skills, team working, practical skills such as coppicing and fencing.
+We offer a range of training to include a chainsaw training certificate and first aid certificate.
+Additional training may include in house training in tractor driving, hand tool use, volunteer leadership skills, team working, practical skills such as coppicing and fencing.

 There will also be opportunities to be involved with wild learning courses, various surveying and monitoring schemes on the reserve.